Father’s Day Special – Cuban Pianists Bebo y Chucho Valdés

 Chucho Valdes

-Chucho Valdés was born in 1941, the 1st of Bebo’s 5 children with his wife Pilar.
-Chucho followed his father’s steps and quickly became one of Cuba’s premier jazz piano players, along with the prodigious Gonzalo Rubalcaba.
-At age 31, Chucho Valdés formed one of Cuba’s most distinguished Afro-Cuban bands; Irakere.
-Many distinguished latin jazz musicians came out of Irakere, including the talented saxophone player Paquito D’Rivera and trumpet virtuoso Arturo Sandoval, both of which launched successful solo careers.
-According to Paquito D’Rivera in his autobiography “My Sax Live” (“Mi Vida Saxual”), Irakere was really another attempt by this group of friends to create a jazz band under Cuba’s revolutionary government, which had banned jazz as American imperialist music.
+According to Paquito D’Rivera in his autobiography “My Sax Live” (“Mi Vida Saxual”), Irakere was really another attempt by this group of friends to create a jazz band under Cuba’s revolutionary government.
+The Castro brothers had banned Jazz as American imperialist music.
 The addition of the “afro” elements in the percussion gave it the necessary camouflage for the Jazz friends to practice their beloved music.
-Chucho Valdés has traveled the world with Irakere, but unlike his famous Irakere alumni, Chucho has opted to continue to live in Cuba with his family.

-Reconcilition and “Juntos Para Siempre”
+Reconcilition and “Juntos Para Siempre

 With time, father and son forgot old differences and re-started their relationship.
-They first met in-person after many years, for a documentary called “Calle 54”.
-For that documentary they recorded an impromptu piano session, each playing a piano in front of the other.
-The video of that magical moment captures the beautiful song as well as the emotion of father and son, playing together and letting their emotions of their reunion flow through the piano keys.
-You can watch the video below and in our Video section of LatinoWebCafe.com.
+Bebo Valdés and Chucho first met in person after many years, for a documentary called “Calle 54”.
+For that documentary they recorded an impromptu piano session, each playing the piano in front of the other.

 Juntos Para Siempre cover